nmrt-sahu/seq_align_algorithm/README.md

 # seq_align_algorithm
-Simple and easy code of popular algorithem for small sequences alignment.
+Simple and easy code of a popular algorithm for small sequence alignment.